Arnold Schwarzenegger's anti-Ukraine war video trends on Russian social media

 "Ukraine did not start this war, neither did nationalists or Nazis," the former California governor says, noting that the country's president, Volodymyr Zelensky, is Jewish.
 "This is not the Russian people's war."

-The Austrian-born former bodybuilding champion - whose film Red Heat was the first US film shot in Moscow's Red Square - speaks of his affection for the Russian people.
+The Austrian-born former bodybuilding champion - whose film Red Heat was the first US film shot in Moscow's Red Square - speaks of his affection for the Russian people and talks about being inspired as a youth by Russian bodybuilder Yuri Vlasov.

+He also talks about his father, who was among Nazi German troops who attacked St Petersburg - then called Leningrad - during World War Two.
+He returned a "broken man" full of pain from a wound he sustained during fighting and the guilt he felt at having taken part.

 "The strength and the heart of the Russian people have always inspired me," he says.
 "That is why I hope that you will let me tell you the truth about the war in Ukraine."